nautobot/nautobot-app-ssot/docs/user/developing_jobs.md

 - Collect all VLANs
 - Correlate these data points in code

+!!! note
+    You could also look into parallelizing your HTTP requests using a library like [aiohttp](https://docs.aiohttp.org/en/stable/) to gain additional performance - this way you could for example perform the 4 collect operations from the previous example in parallel.
+You need to be careful not to overwhelm the remote system though.

 ### Further Possible Optimization Points

 Finally, there are a couple of further ideas that could be used to improve performance.
 These aren't as well analyzed as the prior ones and there might be built-in support in this app for the in the future: